Uzbekistan seeks to upgrade strawberry production with smart technology

 Source: VFD.com

-With this event as a starting point, the company plans to strengthen its network with key local agricultural stakeholders and accelerate the local adoption of FIRMMIT smart farm solutions.
+Currently, Firmmit is carrying out a smart farm modernization project covering 720 hectares (approximately 2.17 million pyeong) as part of a national project with the Uzbek government.
 According to Permit, the event, held from the 25th to the 27th at the AKIS (Agricultural Knowledge Information Service Center) in Tashkent, Uzbekistan, was attended by over 100 political and business figures from both countries, including Jamshid, Deputy Minister of Agriculture of Uzbekistan; Hyun Mi-joo, Minister Counselor of the Embassy of the Republic of Korea in Uzbekistan; Jang Jeong-ryeol, Director of Central Asia at the Korea Rural Community Corporation; Shin Myeong-seop, Director of KOICA; Jarur, Vice President of Agrostar; and Park Seon-gi, Representative of Permit.

 Frequently Asked Questions

-What should growers evaluate before adopting new LED systems?
+What should growers evaluate before changing a lighting strategy?